assylias/jBloomberg/README.md

 jBloomberg
 ==========

-jBloomberg is a high-level API that wraps the low level Bloomberg API.
+jBloomberg is a high-level API that wraps the low level Bloomberg API (http://www.openbloomberg.com/open-api/).
 More information is available on this page, including a link to the javadoc: http://assylias.github.com/jBloomberg/

 Source dependencies: